munificent/craftinginterpreters/book/classes.md

 ```

 In, say, JavaScript, it's common to return a callback from inside a method.
 That
-callback may want to hang onto and retain access to the original object the
+callback may want to hang onto and retain access to the original object -- the
-method was associated with.
-Our existing support for closures and environment
+`this` value -- that the method was associated with.
+Our existing support for
-chains should do all this correctly.
+closures and environment chains should do all this correctly.

 The first step is adding new syntax for `this`: